3-Lie Algebras, Ternary Nambu-Lie algebras and the Yang-Baxter equation: Framed knot and link invariants

-This is a consequence of Lemma~\ref{lem:cocomm}.
-It is seen, in fact, that when applied to a basis vector $(a,x)\otimes (b,y)$ the LHS and RHS of Equation~\ref{eqn:leftsliding} differ by an application of the TSD property of $T$, upon rearranging the terms of coproduct that are not in the first entry (i.e. applying Lemma~\ref{lem:cocomm}), and applying the fact that $T$ is a coalgebra morphism.
+\end{lemma} \begin{proof} It is seen, by direct computation, that when applied to a basis vector $(a,x)\otimes (b,y)$ the LHS and RHS of Equation~\ref{eqn:leftsliding} differ by an application of the TSD property of $T$, upon rearranging the terms of coproduct that are not in the first entry, and applying the fact that $T$ is a coalgebra morphism. \end{proof}